 The beast in question is Tora, infamous for his destructive power, who tries to coerce Ushio into releasing him from his five hundred year seal.
 Ushio puts no trust in his words and refuses to set him free.
 But when a sudden youkai outbreak puts his friends and home in danger, he is left with no choice but to rely on Tora, his only insurance being the ancient spear if he gets out of hand.

 Ushio and Tora's meeting is only the beginning of the unlikely duo's journey into the depths of the spiritual realm.
 With the legendary Beast Spear in his hands, Ushio will find out just how real and threatening the world of the supernatural can be.

 I was inclined to write this review because every other review for this show before they started being removed had less than 12 episodes seen, which means it was still in the "monster of the week" formula and it still had the potential to become something interesting.

 Disclaimer i dropped this show at the end of the first cour (12 episodes) because while it tried to start to have a plot it was still episodic.
-I should have dropped it for good because the plot that started to appear is nothing special or even creative, the episodic stories about different monsters are far more interesting than the main story.
+I should have dropped it for good because the plot that started to appear is nothing special or even creative, the episodic stories about different monsters are far more interesting than

 i will give a rundown for the topics: